runtimerevolution/python-knowledge-base/documentation/PYTHON_VIRTUAL_ENV.md

-# Python Virtual Environment Ecosystem
+# Python Virtual Environment

 The virtual environment ecosystem is composed by 3 different parts:

 - __Python version__ Depending on the system you're using, a particular Python version can be installed via that system package manager or via `pyenv`.
 - __Virtual Environment__ A virtual environment is a Python environment such that the Python interpreter, libraries and scripts installed into it are isolated from those installed in other virtual environments, and (by default) any libraries installed in a “system” Python, i.e., one which is installed as part of your operating system. [docs.python.org](https://docs.python.org/3/library/venv.html#:~:text=A%20virtual%20environment%20is%20a,part%20of%20your%20operating%20system.)
-- __Dependency listing__ A list of all the Python dependencies for a given project.Typically called `requirements.txt`, but can also take a more complex form where there's a distinction between which dependencies belong to production and which belong to development/testing.
+- __Dependency management__ A list of all the Python dependencies for a given project.Typically called `requirements.txt`, but can also take a more complex form where there's a distinction between which dependencies belong to production and which belong to development/testing.

 ---